samcarrington/code-style/pages/markdown/html.md

 ### Nesting

-HTML Tags should be properly nesting per the document specification.
+HTML Tags should be properly nested per the document specification.
 Incorrectly nested tags are usually not a problem if a templating language is used to generate HTML but can emerge if fragmented HTML is delivered from multiple partials.

+Ideally run pages through the [W3C markup validation service][w3c-validation] as part of build.
+This will reveal issues immediately.

 ### Accessibility